itsnatedel/DevsToHire/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-DevsToHire is an open-sourced application licensed under the [MIT license](https://opensource.org/licenses/MIT).
+DevsToHire is an application licensed under the [MIT license](https://opensource.org/licenses/MIT).